timcdlucas/Mapping-malaria-by-sharing-spatial-information-between-incidence-and-prevalence-datasets-manuscript/ms.md

-however surveillance data is sometimes high quality in these areas pixel level maps from aggregates data is difficult. not much information for covariates sturrock used two. undeveloped area of statistics but see Leon.
+however surveillance data is sometimes high quality in these areas pixel level maps from aggregates data is difficult (sturrock, inla, Leon, others) not much information for covariates sturrock used two. undeveloped area of statistics but see Leon.